-- You will be taken to a room where you can rest.
-Caregivers will watch you closely for any problems.
-Later, you will be taken to your hospital room, or you may be able to go home.
+You will be taken to a room where you can rest.
+Healthcare providers will watch you closely for any problems.
+You will then be taken to a hospital room, or you may be able to go home.
 A bandage may cover your stitches or staples.
 This bandage keeps the area clean and dry to help prevent infection.

-- RSFAE may lead to an infection, trouble breathing, or a blood clot.
-The clot may travel to your heart or brain and cause life-threatening problems, such as a heart attack or stroke.
+RSFAE may lead to an infection, trouble breathing, or a life-threatening blood clot.
 Even after the procedure, the artery may become narrow again.
-The blood vessel used for the procedure may tear, and cause bleeding.
+The blood vessel may tear, causing bleeding.